nyu-software-engineering/course-materials/content/syllabus.md

 ## Course description

 An engineering approach the problem of developing software.
+Students work on several team projects designed to focus on different aspects of the engineering process.

 ## Tentative lecture topics